 Q: Is Ayuda some kind of animal shelter?

 A: Operating a traditional animal shelter is not within the scope of our mission and strategies.
 In concept, Ayuda perceives the scope of its work to be as an open no-walls sanctuary of care for the homeless.
-If and when we encounter animals requiring traditional shelter services which we do not provide, we then look to relationships with fellow WSPA Member Societies in Guatemala and other parts of Central America.
+If and when we encounter animals requiring traditional shelter services which we do not provide, we then look to relationships with trusted partners in Guatemala.

 Q: Is Ayuda some kind of animal rescue group?

 A: Webster’s defines the word rescue as “to free from confinement, danger, or evil”.
 Ayuda’s interpretation of the term “animal rescue” largely comes from Webster’s definition.
-We feel that our approach of CNR (Catch, Neuter, Release) is an effective preventative against future dangers which can otherwise come from diseases.
-Similarly, we practice CTR (Catch, Treat, Release) for cases we discover where a homeless animal’s life is in imminent danger.
-CTR is applied in cases of life threatening diseases such as cancer and distemper, as well as dangers with potentially mortal injuries caused by humans.
+We feel that our approach of CTRM (Catch, Treat, Release, Maintain) is an effective preventative against future dangers which can otherwise come from diseases.
+Similarly, we practice CTRM (Catch, Treat, Release, Maintain) for cases we discover where a homeless animal’s life is in imminent danger.
+CTRM is applied in cases of life threatening diseases such as cancer and distemper, as well as dangers with potentially mortal injuries caused by humans.
 However, confinement for treatment is generally limited to the more dangerous cases.
 Many diseased animals whose lives are not in imminent danger are fully treated in their natural habitats.
 For example, many cases of suspected mange are corrected by flea treatments done right on the street, as is worming, etc..
-Temporary boarding or fostering may sometimes be necessary for endangered animals requiring extended treatments.
-For cases which absolutely require longer term care-giving confinement, we look to our relationships with shelters and animal sanctuaries.
+Temporary boarding or foster care may sometimes be necessary for endangered animals requiring extended treatments.
+For cases which absolutely require longer term care-giving confinement, we look to our community of volunteers and supporters to provide appropriate housing while our veterinarian and interns provide veterinary care.
 We also look to our relationships with larger international animal welfare groups specializing in the modern practices of animal rescue to help for any local natural disasters which might occur.

 Q: What makes Ayuda different from other animal welfare efforts in your area?